 The German Cookbook by Alfons Schuhbeck

-The newest (and heaviest) cookbook in my collection is The German Cookbook by Alfons Schuhbeck.
-Chef Schuhbeck is a Michelin starred chef with a few restaurants and food related businesses in Munich, and this cookbook is a culmination of many years in the kitchen preparing great German Food.
-Containing over 500 recipes, this book is fairly comprehensive… everything from clear starter soups to vegetables, Wild Game to Cake, and salads to sausages.
+The heaviest and most complete cookbook in my collection is “The German Cookbook” by Alfons Schuhbeck.
+Chef Schuhbeck is a Michelin-starred chef with several restaurants and food-related businesses in Munich, and this cookbook is a culmination of many years of experience in the kitchen, preparing exceptional German Cuisine.
+Containing over 500 recipes, this book is fairly comprehensive, covering everything from clear starter soups to vegetables, wild game, cake, and salads to sausages.
 The cookbook is in English, but has both metric and American standard measurements.
-This is a great cookbook for anyone who wants to dig a bit deeper into German cooking… or for someone who has memories of regional dishes that you don’t find on most restaurant tables.
+This is an excellent cookbook for anyone who wants to dig a bit deeper into German cooking, or for someone who has memories of regional dishes that you don’t find on most restaurant menus.
 You can read my review here> The German Cookbook

 Best Recipes German Cooking and Baking Dr Oetker

-Most of the recipes have photos (so at least, if you don’t know what it’s called, you can see what it looks like) Since it’s a Dr Oetker book, you know that the recipes have been tested and simplified for the home cook.
+Most of the recipes have photos (so at least, if you don’t know what it’s called, you can see what it looks like).
+Since it’s a Dr Oetker book, you know that the recipes have been tested and simplified for the home cook.
 Before you know it, you will be producing Cabbage Rolls and Eintopf just like your Oma.

 Best Recipes: German Cooking And Baking